-Tulips in a vase always makes a unsophisticated comosition.
+Tulips in a vase always makes a unsophisticated composition.
 Slightly childish especially if the background is white.
-You risk having all the colour in one part of the painting and all the stems and leaves in the other.
+You risk having all the colour in one part of the painting and all the stems and leaves in the other (image 1).

 1. Paint the leaves and flowers so they touch and go off the edge of your paper.
 Tulip leaves bend around and twist

 2. You only need to paint 1 or 2 tulips correctly, you can be really free with the others as your viewer will fill in the details

 3. Work out the colour scheme with a sketch before starting

 4. Avoid all the stems going off the bottom of the paper in a V shape.

 5. Tulip stems are quite thick and wave around